rekha-balan/azure-docs-test2-pr.nl-NL/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-dotnet-sdk.md

     ```

 6. Replace the class member values.
 7. Press **F5** to run the application.
 A console window should open and display the status of the application.
-You will also be prompted to enter your Azure account credentials.
+You are prompted to enter your Azure account credentials.
 It can take several minutes to create an HDInsight cluster, normally around 15.

 ## <a name="use-bootstrap"></a>Use bootstrap